 As a child, Maggie Aderin-Pocock dreamed of going into space.
 She hasn’t quite managed it yet, but she’s got pretty close, as she tells Eleanor Hayes.

-Nektarios Tsagliotis explains how to build an effective microscope using simple materials and enable your students to discover a hidden world, just as Robert Hooke did in 1665.
+Nektarios Tsagliotis explains how to build an effective microscope using simple materials – enabling your students to discover a hidden world, just as Robert Hooke did in 1665.

 Ever wanted to launch a rocket?
 Jan-Erik Rønningen, Frida Vestnes, Rohan Sheth and Maria Råken from the European Space Camp explain how.

 Renewable, clean, unlimited energy – how can it be achieved?
 Christine Rüth from EFDA introduces the tokamak, the most advanced fusion device.

 In popular TV detective series, genetic fingerprinting is commonly used to identify criminals.
 Sara Müller and Heike Göllner-Heibült take a look behind the scenes.